 Texas has found itself stuck between the need to punish juvenile offenders and the need to ensure early offenders are rehabilitated.
 Study after study has indicated that juveniles who are placed in jails, or jail-like conditions at an early age, are more prone to acts of crime as they reach adulthood.
 While lesser juvenile crimes such as drug offenses have been at a low, the number of serious juvenile crimes such as murder and arson have increased tremendously over the years.
 Unfortunately, the juveniles who commit these serious offenses are often subject to the same punishment ranges as adults, which can mean life in prison at a very young age.
-If a young family member has been arrested on suspicion of criminal activity, do not hesitate to contact an experienced Houston juvenile defense attorney as soon as possible after the arrest.
+If a young family member has been arrested on suspicion of criminal activity, do not hesitate to contact an experienced Houston juvenile crime defense lawyer from criminal defense law firm Mary E. Conn & Associates as soon as possible after the arrest.
 Gang conduct and gang membership is now a huge problem and a red flag to law enforcement to effectuate arrests of these youngsters.

 Harris County Juvenile Probation Department has reported an increase in recidivism rates (adjudication of a second offense which is greater than or equal to the severity of the first adjudication) from 14.7% to 15.6%.
 This means that in 2008, for example, approximately 15% of all juveniles relapsed into criminal behavior within one year of the original adjudication.